mosaicml/composer/README.md

 # 👋 Welcome

 Composer is a PyTorch library that enables you to <b>train neural networks faster, at lower cost, and to higher accuracy</b>.
 We've implemented more than two dozen speedup methods that can be applied to your training loop in just a few lines of code, or used with our built-in Trainer.
-We continually integrate the latest state-of-the-art in efficient neural network training.
+We continually integrate the latest state-of-the-art in efficient neural network training

 Composer features:
 - 20+ methods for speeding up training networks for computer vision and natural language.
 Don't waste hours trying to reproduce research papers when Composer has done the work for you.